Coronavirus has halted these concerts, festivals and movie premieres - KVIA

 Treefort Music Fest

-The five day indie rock fest held in Boise, Idaho has been postponed from March 25 to March 29 and is now set to happen September 23 to September 27.
+The five-day indie rock fest held in Boise, Idaho has been postponed from March 25-29 and is now set to happen September 23-27.

-“As you’re aware we’ve been monitoring the COVID-19 situation in the Boise area and the surrounding states and have been in constant contact with The City of Boise and Central District Health to track this rapidly changing environment,” a statement on their site reads.
-“With support from The City of Boise and Central District Health, postponing the festival is the best option for the Treasure Valley, the far-reaching Treefort community and the individuals and organizations that support Treefort Music Fest.”
+“With support from The City of Boise and Central District Health, postponing the festival is the best option for the Treasure Valley, the far-reaching Treefort community and the individuals and organizations that support Treefort Music Fest,” a statement on their site reads.

 Concerts